raamav/raamav.github.io/index.md

 layout: default
 ---

 I am **Rama**, a Data Scientist from Mumbai, India.
-I have created this page to list out some of the research projects.
+I have created this page to list out some of the research projects in Natural Language Processing and Computer Vision.

 ### Natural Language Processing